 “For people like me, earning a very average wage, to go from that situation to running my own business without any input from the banks; there’s no other organisation that provides the service that the Sir Thomas White Loan Charity does.”

-Having endured tough times during the course of the nationwide recession, Small Landscapes has come out on the other side literally blooming.
-Currently recruiting to expand the company’s close-knit team, plans are afoot to launch an exciting new premises which will deliver a completely different dimension to Small Landscapes’ offering to the public.
+Having endured tough times during the course of the nationwide recession, Leicestershire Garden Design has come out on the other side literally blooming.
+Currently recruiting to expand the company’s close-knit team, plans are afoot to launch an exciting new premises which will deliver a completely different dimension to the company’s offering to the public.

 “Since we started, business has been a real roller-coaster,” Barry said.